Topl/muBrambl/README.md

 # LokiJS
-A Javascript module allowing users to interact with Topl's blockchain using an API
+A Javascript API module allowing users to interact with Topl's blockchain

 # Installation
 To install run "npm install bifrost-lokijs" in your project directory